Sharks in San Francisco Bay: Myths, Facts & Safety for Swimmers

 What You Need to Know in Three Lines

-SF Bay’s sharks are small species—no threat in the record books.
+SF Bay’s sharks are small species—with no documented threat to swimmers on record.

 White sharks rarely visit; no attacks on swimmers in 150+ years in the Bay.